 FOOD & DRINK STALLS

 Nightcliff Seabreeze Festival is renowned for its ambiance and beautiful atmosphere.
-Be a part of it by holding a stall at the festival.
+Be a part of it by holding a food or drink stall at the festival.
 It is a fun and lucrative way to get involved.
-WE ARE STILL WORKING OUT THE START TIMES AND WILL CONTACT EVERY APPLICANT.
+Stalls are welcome to trade over the whole festival.

 We welcome a wide variety of food and drink vendors across the length of the foreshore.
 Please note all food must be sold in compostable packaging and with compostable utensils.